Jeffail/tokesies/README.md

 ![Tokesies](logo.png "Tokesies")

-A string tokenizer library for Rust, where character filters are trait based and can therefore carry state.
-Characters that separate tokens may also be conditionally selected to be a token themselves.
+A string tokenizer library for Rust, where characters used to separate tokens may also be conditionally selected to be a token themselves.

 There are filter implementations provided for a few basic use cases: